stoolball-england/stoolball-org-uk/Documentation/Database.md

 ## Creating and upgrading the database

-The schema for the custom tables is set up in the `Stoolball.Umbraco.Data.Migrations` namespace and is based on [Creating a custom database table](https://our.umbraco.com/Documentation/Extending/Database/) in the Umbraco documentation.
+The schema for the custom tables is set up in the `Stoolball.Data.UmbracoMigrations` namespace and is based on [Creating a custom database table](https://our.umbraco.com/Documentation/Extending/Database/) in the Umbraco documentation.
 Classes in this project are re-run each time Umbraco starts and they **must** remain the same as when they first ran.

 **Do not change any file in this namespace except as shown below.**

 To update the stoolball data schema, such as to add, remove or change tables or columns, add a new migration that runs after those already in this namespace.
 You can do this in three stages:

-1. If you're adding a new table, create a new constant for the table name in `Constants.cs`.
+1. If you're adding a new table, create a new constant for the table name in `Stoolball.Data.SqlServer.Constants.cs`.
 Then copy any file called `*TableInitialSchema.cs` and update the copy to your needs, using the new constant you defined to set the table name.
 If you're updating or removing an existing table you can skip this step.
 2. Copy any file called `*AddTable.cs` and update the copy to your needs.
 If you're changing a table rather than adding one then other methods are available.
 For example, to add a column:

    ```csharp